medibloc/panacea-core/.gitbook/guide/interaction-with-the-network-cli.md

 - `commission-max-change-rate`: A maximum daily increase of the validator commission.
 This cannot be changed after the `create-validator` transaction is processed.
 This is used to measure % point change over the `commision-rate`.
   E.g. 1% to 2% is a 100% rate increase, but only 1% point.
-- `min-self-delegation`: A strictly positive integer that represents the minimum amount of self-delegated voting power your validator must always have.
-A `min-self-delegation` of `1` means your validator will never have a self-delegation lower than `1med` (`1000000umed`).
+- `min-self-delegation`: A strictly positive integer in `umed` that represents the minimum amount of self-delegated voting power your validator must always have.
+If the validator's self-delegated stake falls below this limit, their entire staking pool will unbond.
 - `amount`: An amount of your self-delegation

+**Note:** A minimum amount of MEDs that must be delegated to be an active validator is `1med` (`1000000umed`).
+In other words, validators cannot be in the active set, if their total stake (= self-bonded stake + delegators stake) is under `1med`.

 You can confirm that you are in the validator set by the following command:
 ```bash